bright/new-www/content/blog/jeszcze-nie-wiem-w-sumie.md

 ### Object Type

 The simplest way to define object types is as “**anything that is not a primitive type**”.
 Arrays and functions are also considered object types.

+#### Contains properties / methods

 Objects are complex structures that contain **properties and methods**, defined as key-value pairs.
 We can access these properties using e.g. dot notation (object.property), as demonstrated below:

 ```
 const person = {